FIT2082/28244699_RESEARCH_NOTEBOOK/week4.md

-# Week
+# Week 4

-This section will have a brief overview of the activities done in this week.
+This week I managed to get to the meeting and had a chat with Jason and Hailleslassie.
+We discussed what was required for the project we also continued working on the project specification and after that chat I had a better understanding of the project.

 ## Meeting

-This section will be a brief overview of points discussed in the Meeting .
+In the meeting with our supervisors I got the chance to clear up some misconceptions I had and we discussed the direction our project was going to take we also spent time discussing the project specification.

 ## Tasks

-This will be check list of the task to be done for the week

-* [ ] This will indicate an incomplete task
+* [ ] Clean up scanned model
-* [x] This will indicate a comp
+* [x] Implement basic navigation in unity
+* [x] Document literature in relation to VR
+* [x] Review relevant literature Summarize Navigation techniques and their implementations